 An affine space is simply a vector space, but with different morphisms; an affine linear map is a function that is the difference between a linear map and a constant function.

 An affine space is a set equipped with an equivalence class of vector space structures, where two vector space structures are considered equivalent if the identity function is affine linear as a map from one structure to the other; whether a map between affine spaces is affine linear is independent of the representative vector space structures.

-An affine space is a set together with a vector space and an action of (the additive group of) on that makes into a -torsor (over the point); an affine linear map is a -equivariant map.
+An affine space is a set together with a vector space and an action of (the additive group or translation group of) on that makes into a -torsor (over the point); an affine linear map is a -equivariant map.
 For this point of view, see also affine space.